simonreise/remote-sensing-processor/docs/quickstart.md

 # Quickstart

 Remote sensing data can be used for many purposes - for vegetation, climate, soil and human impact analysis.
 RSP can prepare raw remote sensing data for analysis.

 Here is an example of some features that RSP provides.
-In this example we will use Sentinel-2 and ESA landcover data to create a model for land cover classification.
+We will perform a simple task - train a semantic segmentation model that will predict landcover class using Sentinel-2 and DEM data.

-Sentinel-2 images are being preprocessed and merged into a mosaic, NDVI of that Sentinel-2 mosaic is calculated.
-Landcover images are merged into mosaic at the same resolution and projection as Sentinel-2 data.
-Then Sentinel-2 and landcover data is divided into tiles and U-Net model that predicts landcover based on Sentinel-2 data is trained.
-This model is used to create landcover map.
+First, we need to preprocess data.
+We preprocess Sentinel-2 images and merge them into a mosaic, then we calculate NDVI of that Sentinel-2 mosaic.
+We also merge DEM images into mosaic, match it to the same resolution and projection as Sentinel-2 data and normalize its values.
+We rasterize landcover shape file and match it to the same resolution and projection as Sentinel-2 data.

+Then we prepare data to semantic segmentation model training.
+We use Sentinel-2 and DEM data as training data and landcover data as a target variable.
+We cut our data into small tiles and split it into train, validation and test subsets.
+Then we train and test UperNet model that predicts landcover based on Sentinel-2 and DEM data.
+Finally, we use this model to create a landcover map.

 ## Importing RSP